Publications and Events

 Alison Castle, the editor of The Stanley Kubrick Archives for the German publisher Taschen, is working on a similar large-scale compendium about Jacques Tati, and I’ve been commissioned to contribute half a dozen essays, one on each of the Tati features, and a seventh essay about working with Tati.
 Plenty to keep me busy through both the remainder of the winter and Spring 2013, and I’m excited about being able to acquire more information about the work thanks to Alison’s access to the archives….Meanwhile, two of my previous pieces about Tati, “The Death of Hulot” and “The Color of Paradise,” have just appeared in Farsi in a sumptuous new Iranian film magazine, Filmkaneh.

-Gary Groth of Fantagraphics Books has commissioned me to write an Introduction to the first volume of Charles Schulz’s Sunday color strips of Peanuts, covering the early 1950s, which will appear late this year.
+Gary Groth of Fantagraphics Books commissioned me to write an Introduction to the first volume of Charles Schulz’s Sunday color strips of Peanuts, covering the early 1950s, which will appear in November 2013.

 For the venerable Australian online magazine Screening the Past, I’ve written a short review of an ambitious new book, The British Film Institute, the government and film culture, 1933-2000, coedited by Geoffrey Nowell-Smith and Christopher Dupin.
 I’m also planning to write about Chunhyang for an upcoming book about Im Kwon Taek being prepared for the 2013 Busan International Film Festival, and have recently expanded a brief post of mine about Helsinki, Forever for an upcoming volume being assembled to celebrate Peter von Bagh’s 70th birthday.
 Meanwhile, I’m also trying to synthesize several of my previous articles about Joe Dante for an upcoming anthology being coedited by Gabe Klinger for the Austrian Filmmuseum and Columbia University Press.

-For the Cohen Brothers Collection’s upcoming digital release of Jean-Pierre Melville’s Two Men in Manhattan, Ignatiy Vishnevetsky and I have taped a dialogue about the film.
+For the Cohen Brothers Collection’s digital release of Jean-Pierre Melville’s Two Men in Manhattan, Ignatiy Vishnevetsky and I taped a dialogue about the film.